Woodside Priory School: History

-The Priory was granted a seven-year accreditation by the Western Association of Schools and Colleges (WASC), the California Association of Independent Schools (CAIS) and the Western Catholic Education Association in June, 2019.
+The Priory was granted a seven-year accreditation by the Western Association of Schools and Colleges (WASC), the California Association of Independent Schools (CAIS) and the Western Catholic Education Association in June 2019.

-They currently have three active Monks as of March, 2022

 Athletics

 The Priory offers football, cross country, volleyball, tennis, water polo, soccer, basketball, lacrosse, swimming, track and field, and baseball.
-In 2000, the girls' volleyball team won the state championship for Division V.

-The school competes in Central Coast Section (CCS) post-season competition.
+In March 2025, Priory's Boys Basketball team won the California Division IV Championship in Sacramento with a 83-66 victory over Fresno Christian School.

+The Priory basketball gym was prominently featured in Stephen Curry: Underrated a documentary about Stephen Curry.